PennLINC/aslprep/docs/workflows.rst

 In the absence of M0 images or an M0 estimate provided in the metadata, the average of control images is used as the reference image.

-After :ref:`preprocessing <asl_preproc>`, the pairs of labeled and control images are subtracted:
+After :ref:`preprocessing <asl_preproc>`, the pairs of labeled and control images are subtracted to produce a :term:`Delta-M` time series:

 .. math::
     \Delta{M} = M_{C} - M_{L}